harto/friheten-protector/README.md

-# Friheten-Protector
+# The Eye of Sauron

-An attempt to stop my dog from sleeping on my [couch][friheten] while I'm out of the apartment.
+An attempt to stop my dog from sleeping on my couch while I'm out of the apartment.

 ## Background

 My dog Angus realised that he can sleep on the couch when nobody's home to yell at him.
-I intend to implement a monitoring system that _will_ yell at him if it detects him on the couch.
+I intend to implement a monitoring system that will watch the couch and yell at him if it detects him lying there.

 ![](http://i.imgur.com/tiqTTZK.jpg)

 ## Implementation

-**Disclaimer: I have no idea if the following is technically feasible.**
+_(Disclaimer: I have no idea if the following is technically feasible.)_

 I intent to point a webcam at the couch and plug it into a [Raspberry Pi][pi].
 The Pi will run a program, built with [OpenCV][opencv], that detects movement